 Two independent methods with different primary data sources were used to estimate the number of URM buildings in existence throughout New Zealand in 2009.
 Data from Auckland City Council, Wellington City Council and Christchurch City Council, in conjunction with historic population data, were utilised to determine the distribution of URM buildings throughout the country and their associated construction dates (see Appendix B).
 In order to establish the financial value of existing URM buildings, data provided from Quotable Value New Zealand Ltd (QV Ltd) were used.
 This latter method also provided an estimate of the number of URM buildings.
 The validity of each approach was confirmed by their close agreement to determine the overall aggregate number of URM buildings in existence in New Zealand.
-The first method suggested that there are 3589 URM buildings (see Table 2.2), while the second method suggested that there were approximately 3750 URM buildings in total existing in New Zealand in mid-20104.
+The first method suggested that there were 3867 URM buildings in New Zealand (see Table 2.2), while the second method suggested that there are 3589 URM buildings (see Table 2.3).
+Taking the mean of both values indicates that there we approximately 3750 URM buildings in total existing in New Zealand in mid-20104.